jturn08/open-home-network/Configuring-OpenWrt-with-essential-Wi-Fi-network.md

 *If you don't have a Wi-Fi router running OpenWrt yet, then review [Installing OpenWrt on a Wi-Fi router](Installing-OpenWrt-on-a-Wi-Fi-router.md) guide first.*

 Now that you have OpenWrt running on a Wi-Fi router, the next step is to configure OpenWrt to create a Wi-Fi network so your client devices can connect to the Internet.
-By default, OpenWrt disables Wi-Fi for security, so you'll need to login to OpenWrt to change Wi-Fi settings.
+By default, OpenWrt disables the Wi-Fi network for security, so you'll need to login to OpenWrt to change Wi-Fi settings.

 To do so, you'll need to complete these steps
 1. Log into your router running OpenWrt